Bateyjosue/thegym-playground-notes/Amali Tech/Sovanta/SAP/Labs/Building side-by-side extensions on SAP BTP.md

 Implementing good error handling practices in your Node.js applications, especially those developed with the CAP Service SDK, is essential for building resilient, efficient, and user-friendly applications.
 It ensures that your application can handle unexpected situations gracefully, improving the overall reliability and user experience.

-# Describing Authorization and Trust Management (XSUAA)
+# Describing Authorization and Trust Management and XSUAA
-## SAP Authorization and Trust Management Service (XSUAA)
+## SAP Authorization and Trust Management Service
 The SAP Authorization and Trust Management service, in conjunction with the Extended Services - User Account and Authentication (XSUAA) service, provides a comprehensive solution for securing applications on the SAP Business Technology Platform (BTP) within the Cloud Foundry environment.
 This combination ensures that applications are protected against unauthorized access, thereby safeguarding both the integrity of the applications and the confidentiality of the data they handle.

 ### Managing User Authorizations

-The SAP Authorization and Trust Management service allows for the management of user authorizations and trust relationships with identity providers.
-Identity providers serve as the user base for applications, which can range from an identity authentication tenant, an SAP on-premise system, or a custom corporate identity provider.
+The SAP Authorization and Trust Management service allows for the management of user authorizations and trust relationships with identity providers. **Identity providers** serve as the user base for applications, which can range from an identity authentication tenant, an SAP on-premise system, or a custom corporate identity provider.
 User authorizations are managed through technical roles at the application level, which can then be aggregated into business-level groups and role collections for larger scale cloud scenarios.
 This modular approach to authorization management facilitates the secure and efficient administration of access rights across complex application landscapes.

 ### Platform Users vs. Business Users